By: RJ Fisher Last Update: November 2023

 13. Cơm Gà Tam Kỳ – Chicken Rice Tam Ky Style

-This dish originated in the town of Tam Ky in Central Vietnam.
-Rice cooked in chicken broth and topped with shredded strips of the chicken mixed with black pepper, salt, sugar, lime and chili.
+This Vietnamese dish originated in the town of Tam Ky in Central Vietnam and is now a very popular food in Vietnam.
+Rice cooked in chicken broth and topped with shredded strips of chicken mixed with black pepper, salt, sugar, lime and chili.
 Garnished with green papaya, local vegetables and accompanied by fish sauce.
-There, simple cooking does it again.
+There, simple cooking does it again, something that food in Vietnam is famous for.

 14. Gỏi Cuốn – Fresh Spring Rolls